f500/ansible-project_deploy/README.md

       roles:
          - f500.project_deploy

-You can also use the deploy module included with the role to cleanup old releases:
+You can also use the deploy module included with the role to clean up old releases:

       post_tasks:
         - name: Remove old releases
-          deploy: "path={{ project_root }} state=cleanup"
+          deploy: "path={{ project_root }} state=clean"

 License
 -------